The Connecticut Judicial Branch law librarians are

 Research Guides - In-depth legal research guides by topic

 Connecticut Ordinances and Charters - A listing of online charters and ordinances by town

 Public Records Online - Business records, case look-up, physician profile, prisoner look-up, license verification, and much more

-Office of Legislative Research Reports
+Legislative Research Reports

 Quick References for Connecticut Legal Questions

 Common Legal Words - Glossary created by the Connecticut Judicial Branch